Use our teacher resume examples and tips to create a professional resume that showcases your skills, work history and passion for teaching.

 Conflicts and disagreements in the classroom often happen, so teachers need to know how to effectively and positively resolve them.
 A teacher with strong conflict resolution skills has patience and works to lessen conflict while also getting students to cooperate.

 If you’re writing your resume for the first time or it’s been a while since you last updated it, get all the information you’ll need in one place, often a digital or physical file.
-A little preparation will make the process so much easier:
+A little preparation will make the process much easier:

 Your first goal with your resume is to understand who your reader is.
 In most cases, your reader is initially an applicant tracking system (ATS), but eventually, the hiring manager.
 You need to craft your resume for both readers.

 Let’s start with the human: the hiring manager in your field.
 That hiring manager is busy.
-They’re juggling multiple responsibilities.
 They have to review many resumes for a single job opening.
 They may spend only seconds viewing your resume.
 You’ve got to grab attention quickly, in a way that the hiring manager can quickly digest, in the right industry language.
 You’re showing respect and helping yourself by presenting a resume that’s clean, free from errors and easy to quickly scan in an expected format.

 Teaching resumes should give a sense of the technologies and frameworks you’ve used and a lot of details about the span and depth of your responsibilities.
 But your resume should also give a sense of your mission and softer skills in working with children or teens.
-Your hiring managers are usually people who’ve been there.
-They understand the stress and satisfaction of being a teacher.
-They want to get a sense of your human qualities, your grit and your passion for teaching.
-It may even be appropriate to devote a little space at the end for your personal interests, which usually isn’t a good approach for a traditional resume.

 A hiring manager never even gets to see your resume if it doesn’t make it past the ATS.
 An ATS is an automated resume-scanning software.
 The vast majority of large and medium-sized employers currently use an ATS in their application process.
-With hundreds or even thousands of applicants for a select few spots, an ATS is almost a necessity for employers to manage their workload.
+The right format and keywords are essential to getting your resume seen by an actual human.
+The ATS is programmed by employers to search for specific keywords in resumes and reduce the huge pool of potential applicants.

 To get your resume past an ATS, two things matter most: how you format your resume and what keywords you use.

-Job title keywords are the most basic scan that ATS and recruiters use to determine if a resume is a good fit.
+Job title keywords are the most basic scan that the ATS and recruiters use to determine if a resume is a good fit.
 If your job title doesn’t quite match exactly what the job opening is but they are similar roles, it is legitimate to list both job titles in your resume.

-Spell terms out as well, in case the long version is what’s programmed into the ATS.
-“Mathematics Teacher” rather than “Math Teacher” or “Special Education Teacher” instead of “Special Ed Teacher.”
-You’re just aiming for the maximum match rate if they’re using an ATS.
+As a basic example, the listing could be for an “English Teacher.”
+You may have your most recent position listed as a “Language Arts Teacher.”
+Spell terms out as well, in case the long version is what’s programmed into the ATS: for example, “Mathematics Teacher” rather than “Math Teacher” or “Special Education Teacher” instead of “Special Ed Teacher.”
+Remember, you’re aiming for the maximum match rate for ATS.

 Be sure to include keywords for the job position, as well.
 Use teaching keywords and phrases like teaching certificate, assessment methods, classroom management, technology, curriculum development, time management, emotional intelligence, etc. It really depends on the job listing.
 Look it over carefully and highlight potential keywords.
 Then use all the words you can legitimately put on your resume when describing your work experience or listing your skills.

-Deciding how to layout your teacher resume to showcase your best skills is an ongoing process in your career journey as your experience level and skills grow.
-Generally, there are three main types of resume formats you can choose from: chronological, combination and functional, and deciding which one works ‘best’ depends on the skills you need to highlight for the role, your education, work experiences and any shifts you may have had in your career.
+Deciding how to lay out your teacher resume to showcase your best skills is an ongoing process as your experience level and skills grow.
+There are three main types of resume formats you can choose from: chronological, combination and functional., Deciding which teacher resume format works ‘best’ depends on the skills you need to highlight for the role, your education, work experiences and any shifts you may have had in your career.
+ResumeHelp’s Resume Builder can help you format a professional resume in just minutes.

 The most common format, it focuses on work history and is the one recruiters and hiring managers are most used to seeing.
 On a reverse chronological resume, list your work experience based on how recently you worked at an employer.
 Your latest or current job comes first, and any other positions follow, from most recent to oldest.